Is it not true that Melbourne’s best cocktails are always hidden and almost always found on the other end of a flight of stairs?

 One of the more recent additions to this list, find Murmur bar down Warburton Alley beneath a blue awning and a dark door.
 Taking its inspiration from American piano bars, Murmur is a beautiful venue with a baby grand piano at the centre of it all.

 Seating is located around booths, benches and tables surrounding the piano where a performer takes requests from the audience.
-The menu features tapas from Murmur’s downstairs neighbour, Portello Rosso, alongside an extensive list of cocktails, beer and wine.
+The menu features tapas from Murmur’s downstairs neighbour, Portello Rosso, alongside a good selection of cocktails, beer and wine.

 Address: 2/161 Spring St, Melbourne